Edward Sibbert: Early years

 Sibbert's architectural education began at the Pratt Institute (1919–20) where he studied structural engineering.
-This was followed by work at Cornell University (1921–22) in its architectural program, where he was tapped into the New York Alpha Chapter of the Phi Kappa Psi Fraternity, known for its artists and architects.
+This was followed by work at Cornell University (1921–22) in its architectural program, where he was tapped into the New York Alpha chapter of the Phi Kappa Psi fraternity, known for its artists and architects.
 Through that organization, he was a member of the Irving Literary Society.
 Following the end of his formal education he worked as a draftsman for W.T.
 Grant and Company, a dime store retail organization.

-In 1924 Sibbert, along with Cornell classmate and fraternity brother Russell T. Pancoast, moved to Miami where Pancoast's grandfather John S. Collins was developing Miami Beach.
+In 1924 Sibbert, along with Cornell classmate and fraternity brother Russell Pancoast, moved to Miami where Pancoast's grandfather John S. Collins was developing Miami Beach.
 It was an exciting time and the right place for an aspiring young architect: the great Florida land boom of the 1920s was in full swing, with some properties being bought and sold several times in one day.
 Then just when the bubble showed signs of imploding anyway, a serious hurricane in 1926 helped things along and all but ended the Miami building boom.
 So Sibbert and his wife Bertha left Florida and returned to Brooklyn, where he signed on as an architect for E. H. Faile.